 The Speaker´s Corner, a part of Hyde Park, is famous for people giving free speeches and demonstrating there.
 If you are lucky, you might experience some of those speeches yourself.
 Start early (around 9 am) from the Kensington Palace entry and stroll the area, relax, or meditate before heading, via Wellington Arch, to one of the best places to see in London.

-Extra Tip: If you are into museums you could visit the Victoria & Albert Museum, which is close to the palace.
+Extra Tip: If you are into museums you could visit the Victoria & Albert Museum, close to the palace.
 Museums in London are not only great for rainy days but for anyone interested in history or arts as London has some pretty good museums.

 Stop 2: Buckingham Palace